Diane Rodríguez: Strife policy

-During the political campaign, she had several impasses with the presidential candidate and evangelist Nelson Zavala, who repeatedly dismissed her participation, for reasons ranging from the more fundamentalist to religious.
+During the political campaign, she had several impasses with the presidential candidate and evangelist Nelson Zavala, who repeatedly dismissed her participation, for reasons ranging from more fundamentalist to religious.
 In view of the different statements against Conservative candidate Diane Rodriguez, the national electoral Council developed a contingency plan which includes "hate crimes" during the campaign.
 Thus, the electoral body was still on the presidential candidate process judicial candidate against Nelson Zavala, culminating in the elimination of its civil rights and politicians within one year and pay a fine of 3120 dollars.
 This achievement, the first of its kind in Latin America became well regarded, it even won a contest in international law, as the first of its kind.

 Results

-At the end of the campaign, Diane Rodriguez defrayed in row of men, despite their public claims to the CNE to make it meet the standard of women.
+At the end of the campaign, Diane Rodriguez defrayed in a row of men, despite their public claims to the CNE to make it meet the standard of women.

 The official results of the political movements were declared on March 15, 2013, where it was confirmed that anyone candidate of the movement "Ruptura 25", was able to secure a seat for the assembly, including of course Diane Rodríguez.
-The political movement of the government "Alianza Pais", won more than 100 seats in the assembly, reaching an overwhelming majority in the new period terminating on 2017.
+The political movement of the government "Alianza Pais", won more than 100 seats in the assembly, reaching an overwhelming majority in the new period terminating in 2017.